Wreckstation/iConsultancy/User Guide.md

 Filters deals based on its pipeline stage.
 Type the name of the deal stage to filter by.

 Deal Stage Options:
-- Identify - inital project scoping: Contact information entered into ActiveCampaign and initial conversation with lead contact to propose iConsultancy discussion.
+- Identify - Initial project scoping: Contact information entered into ActiveCampaign and initial conversation with lead contact to propose iConsultancy discussion.
 - Qualify - 30-minute iConsultancy discussion Meeting with lead to suggest capstone project and pricing; to determine if this is a good fit and propose project charter.
 - Pursue - Generated capstone lead data/information from project charter
 - Materialize - Completion of project charter and partner agrees to charter; generated capstone is assigned to a program and course.